Last update: May 13, 2026·14 minutes read

 • Platforms — where the ad is being shown (Facebook, Instagram, etc.)

-• Multiple versions — if the brand is testing different creatives
+• Creative variations — if a brand is testing different creatives for the same ad

 • Ad content — image or video, the full copy, and the CTA